oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Verification of the JWS JSON serialized SD-JWT follows the rules defined in (#verification), except for the following aspects:

- * The SD-JWT does not need to be split into component parts and the Disclosures can be found in the `disclosures` member of the unprotected header.
+ * The SD-JWT or SD-JWT+KB does not need to be split into component parts and the Disclosures can be found in the `disclosures` member of the unprotected header.
- * To verify the digest in `sd_hash` in the Key Binding JWT, the Verifier MUST assemble the string to be hashed as described in (#json_serialization_unprotected_headers).
+ * To verify the digest in `sd_hash` in the Key Binding JWT of an SD-JWT+KB, the Verifier MUST assemble the string to be hashed as described in (#json_serialization_unprotected_headers).